Bayer-Group/cf-metrics/README.md

 Enabled alerts from heka (such as DEA memory and bosh deploy's) will go to your slack channel for team notification.
 You can also modify the heka configuration to send alerts to an email address if you prefer.
 <img src=images/slack.png width=500 height=600 />

-## What about the firehose?
-If CF collector is being deprecated, why not use [firehose](https://github.com/cloudfoundry/loggregator) for this project?

-Firehose should be an exciting feature for cloudfoundry, but it has yet to achieve metric parity with the existing CF collector component.
-We look forward to porting this project from CF Collector once work on firehose completes.
-Or we'd love a PR for a firehose branch if you just can't wait :-)